 Most countries in South America banned slavery between 1816 and 1831, but in Brazil, it wasn't until 1888 that slavery was finally outlawed.
 Unsurprisingly, this didn’t make a huge immediate difference to the welfare of the 800,000 freed slaves, who were largely illiterate and unskilled.
 Thousands were cast into the streets without any kind of infrastructure to support them.
-Many died, while others flooded to Brazil’s urban centers, adding to the cities’ first slums.
-Even today, blacks overall remain among the poorest and worst-educated groups in the country.
+Many died, while others flooded to Brazil’s urban centers, desperately in search of jobs.

 By the early 19th century, criollos (creoles, born in South America to Spanish parents) in many Spanish colonies had grown increasingly dissatisfied with their lack of administrative power and the crown’s heavy taxes – leading to revolutions all over the continent.
 Argentine revolutionary José de San Martín led independence campaigns in Argentina and Chile (1818), before sailing up the coast to take Lima in 1821.
 From the opposite direction came Simón Bolívar, the Venezuelan revolutionary who had been leading independence fights in Venezuela, Colombia and Ecuador.

 Ever in its own world, Brazil followed quite a different path to independence.
 Unlike its neighboring countries, Brazil had a European monarch living within its borders in the early 1800s.
 Brazil became a temporary sanctuary to the Portuguese royal family, who fled from the advance of Napoleon in Iberia in 1807.
 The prince regent – and future king, Dom João VI – fell in love with Rio, naming it the capital of the United Kingdom of Portugal, Brazil and the Algarves.
 His affection for Brazil was so strong that he didn't want to return to Portugal even after Napoleon's defeat at Waterloo in 1815.
 He finally returned to Europe six years later, leaving his son Pedro as prince regent.
-When the Portuguese parliament attempted to restore Brazil to its previous status as subservient colony, Dom Pedro rebelled and declared Brazil independent, declaring himself at the country’s head as Emperor Dom Pedro I. Portugal was too weak to fight its favorite son, so without spilling blood, Brazil attained its independence in 1822.
+When the Portuguese parliament attempted to restore Brazil to its previous status as subservient colony, Dom Pedro rebelled and declared Brazil independent, declaring himself the country’s head as Emperor Dom Pedro I. Portugal was too weak to fight its favorite son, so without spilling blood, Brazil attained its independence in 1822.